yungcheeze/exahype/README.md

 When using the optimised kernels, the path to libxsmm has to be specified in the application's specification file.

-Note that the code generator code requires the python3 module jinja2.
+The ExaHyPE code generator requires the python3 modules jinja2 and numpy.

 ## General remarks ##